turingschool/curriculum/source/projects/workflow.markdown

 * communicate often
 * be proactive
 * actively listen
-* don't take things or your team member for granted
+* don't take your team members for granted

 ### Standups